Sharode/frontend-interview/README.md

 1. Name a newer feature of javascript that you believe is extra useful, and discuss how you have used it in this project, or how you would use it if needed.

+* I would say Template literals as it enables JS developers to concatenate strings and variables much easier.
+Styled component is made possible because of the template literals.

 2. What are 3 things you think `React` does very poorly?
 What tools do this better, if any?

+ 1. Prior to the addition of Hook, State Management for large scale project was a headache.
+With some many reducers, consumers and nesting it made reading the code difficult.
+Prior to useContext, Redux did a better job with managing the state with a global store.

+ 2. I wish Error handling would done better like in Angular which provides a global handler.
+In react, if a variable is misspelled or a module isn't exported, the entire app crashes.
+Although they do note the source of the problem when it does crash.

+ 3. I like the simplistic approach of Vue, rendering html and css more than react.
+It is easier to migrate exsting projects because of Vue's html templates.

 ## Submissions